Machine Robo Rescue: Red Wings

-Voice by: Kumiko Higa.
+voiced by: Kumiko Higa.
 Main pilot of Wing-Liner; proxy Red Wings Robo-Master; mountain rescue specialist.
 She is half-Japanese half-Chinese.
 She is the only person who is not acrophobic among the members when it comes to practice.
 She provides backup for the Red Wings together with Kai.
 After the experimental Gura Gorros were used in a particular rescue mission, (later renamed the Gura Gorro Rescue Squad), she became the robo master of the three Gura Gorros.
 She was assigned to Paris for International Hyper Rescue.
 She has a crush on Taiyoh, which she does not want Taiyou to know.

 Blue Sirens

 The Blue Sirens were the second rescue team of MRR.
 This team handles police situations, road accidents and situations involving the capture of criminals.
 The team's color is blue and the team's symbol is a peace sign made with the hand.
 The sign also stands for "scissors".
 The team emblem has police lights at the top, an olive branch on either side, and a black tire in the middle.
 The Blue Sirens are headed by Instructor Koshiro.